 New Mexico is going on week 4 of lockdowns and if we’re being honest?
 For a lot of people, it isn’t getting any easier.
+With a global pandemic, it’s not easy to be in the best mood.

 We wanted to remind you that it’s perfectly okay to not be okay during these chaotic times.
 It is important to remember that what we typically call productivity is going to look different under social distancing restrictions.
 Everyone is handling this pandemic differently.
 Take some time, relax as best you can, and check out five ways to boost your mood!